 Lesson 1: How Did Surnames Come to Be?

-In the early years of the Middle Ages, most people in Europe lived in small farming villages.
-Everyone knew his neighbors, and there was little need for last names.
-But as the population expanded and the towns grew, a need arose to find ways to differentiate between two people who shared the same first name.
+During the Middle Ages, the feudal system meant that most people in Europe lived in small farming villages.
+As the population expanded and the towns grew, however, a need arose to find ways to differentiate between two people who shared the same first name.

 Why did surnames or last names develop?

-What do they tell us about the person who bears the name?
+What might a surname tell us about the person who bears the name?

 Describe how and why surnames came to be.